 COVID-19 is one of the gravest threats to global health in our lifetimes.
 As doctors and nurses around the world fight the virus’s spread, Project HOPE is mounting a global response to provide lifesaving support on the front lines.

-To date, HOPE has distributed over 8.5 million pieces of personal protective equipment, provided training for over 25,000 health workers, and supported response activities in 68 countries.
+To date, HOPE has distributed over 8.6 million pieces of personal protective equipment, provided training for over 53,000 health workers, and reached more than 100 countries.